Create a Custom User Interface

 }

 Add the code below to the startTest() function defined in step 2.
-The code has two purposes, one is to implement the canvas tags shown in step 1.
-The second is to include the boot code (boot.lib) in the HTML page programmatically.
-When this occurs the test will start the load process.
-This is why the test parameters have to be set before this is called.
+The code has two purposes: implement the canvas tags shown in step 1, and include the boot code (boot.lib) in the HTML page programmatically.
+When this occurs, the test will start the load process.
+This is why the test parameters must be set before this is called.

 document.getElementById('canvas-container').innerHTML = canvastags;